micky-meecky/ChatGPT_QA_record/history/english_sentence_maker_23-04-07-12-15-59.md

 [such a high premium]  A reference to the great importance or value attached to something, often implying that it may have negative consequences or drawbacks.
 #### [Return to Q Index](#section1)

-## <a name="question21"></a>Q21:   Please give me an example including,"stand in strong contrast to","up and coming", "hover around", "be placed on" which means to emphasize, "such a high premium", "be motivated by desire to".
-Storys
+## <a name="question21"></a>Q21:   Please give me an example including,"stand in strong contrast to","up and coming", "hover around", "be placed on" which means to emphasize, "such a high premium", "be motivated by desire to". story-style

 #### A21:
    [Up and coming] educational institutions [stand in strong contrast to] traditional schools, as they [hover around] (focus on) fostering creativity and critical thinking in students.
 These modern schools [place] a high premium on developing well-rounded individuals, rather than merely emphasizing test scores.
 Their approach is [motivated by the desire to] create a more balanced and holistic learning environment.